rffrasca/PDFKeeper/README.md

 * With PDFKeeper, the following functions can be performed on a selected document: PDF viewing with the bundled or default viewer; PDF bursting; PDF attachments and embedded files extraction; PDF copying to the Clipboard; Flag Document state management; Notes viewing and editing; Keywords, PDF preview, PDF Text, and Search Term Snippets (when applicable) are also displayed for viewing.
 * Export selected PDF documents with their category, tax year, notes, and flag state from the database for easy importing.

-These features are available in version 10.1.0.
+These features are available in version 10.1.0 and higher.

 ### Release History
 Full release history is available in the [Changelog](https://github.com/rffrasca/PDFKeeper/blob/master/docs/Changelog.md).